nassir1976/data-structures-and-algorithms/challenges/README.md

   #### test npm test ---> queue-with-stacks

   - to create a brand new PseudoQueue class.
-Do note use ab existing Queue. instead, this PseudoQueue class will implement our standard queue interface(the two methods listed below),rnsure that your class with the following methods
+Do note use an existing Queue. instead, this PseudoQueue class will implement our standard queue interface(the two methods listed below),reassure that your class with the following methods

  - enqueue(value) which inserts value into the PseudoQueue, using a first-in, first-out approch (FIFO)